Conaire (saint): Life

 What little is known about St. Conaire's life comes from the "Life of St. Senan" in which she is mentioned.
 Reputedly, while nearing the end of her life, she had a vision of all the monasteries in Ireland, and extending from each upwards to the heavens was a pillar of fire.
 The fire-pillar from Saint Senán mac Geircinn's monastery at Inis Cathaig, in the mouth of the River Shannon, was the highest and so Conaire set off in its direction, judging it to be the most holy.

 When she arrived at the monastery, Senán and his monks refused her admittance - as their chastity vows prohibited contact with women.
 According to some sources, Conaire argued that "Christ came to redeem women no less than to redeem men.
 No less did he suffer for the sake of women than for the sake of men.
 No less than men, women enter into the heavenly kingdom.
-Why, then, should you not allow women to live on this place?".
+Why, then, should you not allow women to live in this place?".

 Senán is reputed to have partially relented and, although not allowed beyond the shore of the island, Conaire was given communion before dying and was buried on the coast of the island.
 Her grave is marked by a simple flag.
 St. Conaire was listed in the ancient Irish martyrologies of Tallaght, of Donegal and of O'Gorman under 28 January.

 Name variations

 St. Conaire is listed in the Martyrology of Donegal as Cainder.
 There are several variations of her name including Cannera, Canaire, Canair, Cainnear, Cainner, Cainir, Cainer and Connera.
 A likely reason for this is because of a medieval scribe's spelling error at one point, mistaking 'a' for 'o' which was not uncommon.
-Another reason is because of the lack of standardisation in pronunciation of the Irish language, resulting in the frequent and regional miss-pronunciation and misspelling of the saint's name over the centuries.
+Another reason is because of the lack of standardisation in the pronunciation of the Irish language, resulting in the frequent and regional mispronunciation and misspelling of the saint's name over the centuries.